Table of Contents

 Back-to-back appointments don’t give you enough time between meetings to get ready (or grab another cup of coffee!).
 Add a buffer to your Event Types to give yourself additional time to review your notes before a call or debrief immediately after.

-Under "Want to add time before or after your events?" you can set how much time you want automatically blocked off before or after this event.
+Under "Event limits” in the “Scheduling settings” section of the Event Type editor, you can set how much time you want automatically blocked off before or after this event.
 People won't be able to book any meetings with you during those buffer periods.
 (Note: we recommend adding a buffer either before or after an event, but not both, as that tends to add too many limitations to your availability.)

 Prevent last-minute bookings and event overload